idleberg/vite-plugin-valibot-env/README.md

 Type: `string`
 Default: `undefined`

-A text printed after the output of all issues, e.g. a link to the documentation of your project environment variables.
+A text printed after the output of all issues.

+> [!TIP]
+> You could use this to point to the documentation of your project's environment variables.

 ## Related